love-actions/love-actions-windows/README.md

 ## About

-Github Action for building & deploying Linux `.AppImage` packages of a [LÖVE](https://love2d.org/) framework based game.
+Github Action for building & deploying Windows `.zip` packages and `.exe` installer of a [LÖVE](https://love2d.org/) framework based game.

 ### Related actions